icon

 Dealing with Smelly Dog Farts: Causes and Solutions

 Do you ever feel like your home could be in the running for an award for having the smelliest dog farts known to humanity?
-If the answer is yes, then you're likely all too familiar with the dreaded dog fart.
+If the answer is yes, then you're likely all too familiar with the dreaded smelly dog farts.
 While dog farts can often be comical (especially if they cause your pup to leap off their seat in surprise), they can also be embarrassing and downright smelly!
-However, most pet owners don't realise that stinky farts may actually indicate an underlying health condition or food sensitivity.
-In this blog post, we cover common causes and solutions to help you keep things stink-free.

-What Causes a Dog to Fart?
+What Causes Smelly Dog Farts?

 It is normal for a dog to sometimes fart but if you find your dog farts excessively or they smell bad then it could be a sign that something’s not quite right with their digestive system.
 There are a variety of reasons why your dog has stinky farts but two of the most common reasons are: